AbigailSchidler/leetcode-prep/june-2025/june-17/notes.md

 a two-pointer approach instead, where I leverage `k` to start at 0 and basically give the index position of the element that is not equal to `val`.
 I'm not actually deleting from the list!
 Instead I overwrite the first `k` elements of `nums` to hold all values that do not equal `val`.

+## Problem 26: Remove Duplicates From Sorted Array (Easy)

+### Approach

+I realized that this problem was very similar to problem 27 in terms of using a two pointer approach to keep track of the next element to process `i` in terms of whether it's a duplicate or not, and the next spot to place a unique element with `k`.
+The only difference was that I couldn't rely on `k` to store the final count of unique elements in the end, and I needed a base case that handled empty lists.
+Since `k` was only off by one, I added 1 to the return statement to get the final result.

+### Initialization

+First, I checked if `nums` was empty.
+If so, I just returned 0.
+Otherwise, I initialized a variable `k` with a much similar purpose as in problem 27.

+### Algorithm

+The overall loop and body of the for loop were structurally similar to problem 27 with some tweaks.
+If `nums[i] != num[k]`, then I moved the index of `k` over one to accommodate for the next unique element spot.
+Then, I placed the value of `nums[i]` in `nums[k]`.

+After exiting the loop, I returned `k + 1` because `k` only stored the last index of the unique elements, not the actual size, which is easily fixed by adding one.

+### Challenges

+I briefly struggled with thinking about how to use the knowledge from problem 27 to modify into a working solution for problem 26.
+I am still unsure if there was a simpler way to modify my solution for problem 27.

+### Extra Notes

+Read the constraints!
+One of the constraints is that `nums` is guaranteed to have at least one element, so I did not need the base case!
+This makes it way easier to match with problem 27 in that I can start at `k = 1` instead of `k = 0`.
+That way I can continue to use it as a pointer for the next open spot for a unique value, and the actual count of unique elements.